7.5 Documented information

 - International standards such as ISO 14001

 Once external documents have been determined, they must be identified, and they must be controlled.
-Like internal documents, there must be a title, document number, or other unique identifier.
+Like internal documents, there must be a title, document number, or other unique identifiers.
 Such identification typically comes from the source that publishes the document, and the organization simply adopts it.
 Make sure that all the other aspects of “control” are applied to external documents.

 The last requirement provided by ISO 14001:2015 concerns retained documented information that provides evidence of conformity.
 In other words, records that prove you met requirements.
 The organization must ensure that people can’t make unauthorized changes to records.
 This is a restatement of the protection and preservation requirements already discussed.